TheNightMayor/Starfinder-SRD-Markdown/Compendium/SF1E/Items/Public Items/Trade Goods/Trade Goods.md

 # Trade Goods

 Trade goods can normally be sold for their full value, subject to the GM’s discretion.
-These are given only as common baselines, most applicable to the [[Pact Worlds]], as regional variances can have a significant impact on the value of trade goods.
+These are given only as common baselines, most applicable to the [[THE PACT WORLDS]], as regional variances can have a significant impact on the value of trade goods.

 ``` dataview
 TABLE